APSI Logo

 2. What does APSI measure?

-APSI analyzes text across three dimensions: Economic Left–Right ideology, Support for Liberal Democratic values, and Populist vs. Pluralist rhetoric.
+APSI analyses text across three dimensions: Economic Left–Right ideology, Support for Liberal Democratic values, and Populist vs. Pluralist rhetoric.

 NLI is a method where a model estimates whether a text supports (entails) a hypothesis statement, rather than relying on keywords alone.